SchulerHunter/CinnamonList/README.md

 Once these steps are complete, the backend can be run executing the command `flask run` in the `src/backend` directory.

+### Development

+When making changes to the backend, it is generally required to relaunch the flask server in order to see these changes.

+### Testing

+Tests can be added to the `tst` folder in `src/backend/tst` as regular python files using th unittest module.

+## Frontend

-### Frontend
+### Getting Started

 In order to launch the frontend, navigate to the directory `src/frontend/src` and execute the command `npm run` and it will begin building the site.

-## Development

-### Backend

-When making changes to the backend, it is generally required to relaunch the flask server in order to see these changes.

-### Frontend
+### Development

 When making changes to the frontend code, react will automatically update whenever a file is changed.
 This prevent the need to releuch the react code when making changes.

-## Testing

-### Backend

-Tests can be added to the `tst` folder in `src/backend/tst` as regular python files using th unittest module.

-### Frontend
+### Testing

-Tests can be added as `.test.js` files within the source code.
-They can render the react components and test by content on the sreen.
-These tests are run with `npm test` in the `src/front/src` directory.
+Tests can be added as `*.test.js` files within the source code.
+They can render the react components and test by content on the screen.
+These tests are run with `npm test` in the `src/frontend/src` directory.